 If non-surgical treatments fail to improve symptoms after 6-12 months of therapy, surgery is recommended.
 Each patient has different requirements; so you must talk to your doctor regarding the best way to approach the treatment in your case.
 Both open and arthroscopic surgeries are helpful, followed by a period of rehabilitation to get you back to your normal life.

-At Physician Partners of America, we understand your specific needs and recognize the benefits of early diagnosis, management and treatment like none else.
+At Physician Partners of America, we understand your specific needs and recognize the benefits of early diagnosis, management, and treatment like none else.

 Live a healthy, prosperous life.
 Choose Physician Partners of America for all your healthcare needs.
-Our online services can be availed here.